 Answer: Substitute teachers in Ohio must be licensed.
 To be eligible for a substitute license, you must have a postsecondary degree.
 General subs can be licensed with a degree in any subject, but the license is only valid for one semester in a specific class.
 If the degree is in a subject that is teachable, then you can get a license in a designated subject area, which is valid for an unlimited number of days in that subject area.
 If your postsecondary degree is in education, you can get an unlimited substitute license, which is valid for an unlimited number of days in any subject or grade level.
 You must apply directly to the school districts in which you hope to work and complete the employment process before applying for a license.
 You must also pass a background check before becoming a substitute in Ohio.

 Question: What are the requirements to become a high school teacher in Ohio?

-Answer: To be a high school teacher in Ohio, you must have the state’s adolescence to young adult license.
-You must have a bachelor’s degree with a major in a teachable subject, take the required education courses, and participate in student teaching.
-You must also pass the state tests for licensing.
+Answer: To be a high school teacher in Ohio, you must have a bachelor’s degree with a major in a teachable subject and complete an approved teacher preparation program, which includes participation in student teaching.
+You must also pass the state examinations for licensing.